gudbrandtandberg/Stegosaur/README.md

 Stegosaur is a command line tool for hiding and extracting messages in images.
-Stegosaur uses a plain least-significant-bit steganographic technique to hide messages in bitmap images. *Note:* **Stegosaur is NOT encryption!** - the messages you hide are hidden to the human eye, and anyone who suspects a message to be hidden in the image could easily extract it.
+Stegosaur uses a plain least-significant-bit steganographic technique to hide messages in bitmap images. *Note:* **Stegosaur is NOT encryption!** - the messages you hide are hidden to the human eye, but anyone who suspects a message to be hidden in the image could easily extract it.

 ##Example